logzio/dashboard-metrics-extractor/README.md

 ``` bash
 python extract.py
 ```
-To start the dashboard metrics extractor via an executable:
+To start the dashboard metrics extractor as an executable:

 * Download the executable from the release page